AleenaSultan1/AleenaSultan1/README.md

 LinkedIn: [https://www.linkedin.com/in/aleenasultan/](url)

 ## ✨ Fun Fact:
 Can't find me?
-I'm probably cooped up in the corner of the library with a hot drink, playing endless rounds of tetris, or chatting away with someone about the implications of AI going wrong.
+I'm probably cooped up in the corner of the library with a hot drink, playing endless rounds of tetris.